cuthbertLab/womenComposers/README.md

-If you enjoy these works and want to contribute to the goals of this project, please make a contribution to the Woean's Philharmonic Advocacy at http://www.wophil.org/
+If you enjoy these works and want to contribute to the goals of this project, please make a contribution to the Women's Philharmonic Advocacy at http://www.wophil.org/